 *Lily is a fictional representation of a typical runaway story in the foster care system today and is meant to highlight the vulnerabilities that lead to child trafficking within the USA.

-Reference of foster care correlation to trafficking statistic can be found here.
+Reference of foster care correlation to trafficking statistics can be found here.

 Join the TraffickWatch Community and Access the Course

 Provide your email below, and we’ll email you access to our free online course on human trafficking.
 We’ll also occasionally email you educational resources and ways to get involved in fighting human trafficking.